 Kate Crudgington – Features Editor

-Get In Her Ears has been a lifeline for the last 18 months.
-Since joining Tash & Mari on the radio show, the sheer volume of new music I’ve heard (almost all of it produced/written/performed by women) has been overwhelming.
-I’ve discovered like-minded promoters LOUD Women, Who Run The World & We Can Do It Promotions, and been introduced to some of my favourite new bands (REWS, Dream Nails, Sink Ya Teeth) through the radio show and our gig nights.
+Get In Her Ears has been a lifeline for me.
+The sheer volume of new music I’ve heard since joining the team – almost all of it produced/written/performed by women – has been overwhelming.
 Most importantly though, I’ve met Mari & Tash; and both of them have been a constant source of support, information, and laughter.

 Trying not to get frustrated at the lack of female headliners at festivals, the continuous sexual assault of girls at gigs, and the legal and social struggles they face when trying to report these assaults is borderline impossible.

 Your frustration at bands who name themselves after vegetables and think walking around with their hands down their trousers and rubbing them on girls’ heads is “commonplace” is justified!
 Don’t let that frustration turn to fear.
 Harness it, and use it as the catalyst for change – whether that’s in your own circles, or further afield.

 As someone who is prone to feeling overwhelmed when patriarchal shit hits the feminist fan; this is a quote I’m learning to live by.

 Imagine if Joan Jett spent more time agonizing than organizing?
 There’d be no such thing as The Runaways or Joan Jett & The Blackhearts.
 What if Caitlin Moran stopped living by her “fake it ’til you make it motto”?
 There’d be no more books and essays designed to inspire girls and women to do the same.